-- 88. The panel can make a recommendation to the Principal of the OEI to expel a student from the OEI if they consider that this is the only way to protect patients (including fellow students and staff), carers, relatives, colleagues or the public.
+- 90. The panel can make a recommendation to the Principal of the osteopathic educational institution to expel a student if they consider that this is the only way to protect patients (including fellow students and staff), carers, relatives, colleagues or the public.
 The student should be helped to transfer to another course if appropriate.
 However, the nature of the student's behaviour may mean that they should not be accepted on clinically-related courses, or on any other course.
-In most situations, the Principal will need to liaise with the validating university concerning expulsion. - 89.
+In most situations, the Principal will need to liaise with the validating university concerning expulsion. - 91.
 Expulsion in relation to fitness to practise issues is the most severe sanction and should only be applied if the student's behaviour is considered to be fundamentally incompatible with continuing on an osteopathic course or eventually practising as an osteopath.
-Although this list is not exhaustive, expulsion may be appropriate when a student: - Has seriously departed from the principles set out in the GOsC Code of Practice and in this guidance. - Has behaved in a way that is fundamentally incompatible with being an osteopath. - Has shown a reckless disregard for patient safety. - Has done serious harm to others, patients or otherwise, either deliberately or through incompetence, particularly when there is a continuing risk to patients.
+Although this list is not exhaustive, expulsion may be appropriate when a student: